fideus-labs/ome-ngff-scientific-ai/README.md

 Make it visceral:
 - "Let me start with a situation you may have experienced..."
-- "Your postdoc is excited - finally got those microscopy results"
+- "The postdoc is excited - finally got those microscopy results"
 - "50 beautiful images, now you just need the quantification..."

 -->